 The tectonic switch to digital technology has fundamentally disrupted the market, user behavior and, accordingly, business requirements.
 In successful companies of the digital age, we see radically opposed values and culture based on an “experience mindset.”

 But, is it possible for companies of the first type to move to the next level simply by copying the modus operandi of new-century companies by implementing Agile, CX, UX, Design Thinking, etc.?
 Meeting the products of such companies, we often see cosmetic improvements that do not create a qualitative improvement in customer service.
 They are still hunting for profit more than customer satisfaction.
-Successful digital transformation requires a cultural shift in the organization’s mindset.
+Successful digital transformation requires a cultural shift in the organization’s mindset and user-centered design approach.

 We see that the only way to transform such a company and move it into the digital age is through a change in mindset and values.
 This requires the entire company to implement a new way of perceiving the world and the company’s place in it.